Sign our petition for more Government funds for Northamptonshire

 Fire Brigades Union bosses are adamant that cuts have led to slow response times to recent house fires in the county.
 That alone is scary.

+MPs to join with it to squeeze some blood from the stone of Conservative austerity is utterly desperate stuff.

-And as if further confirmation of our dire predicament were needed, this week off goes chief executive Paul Blantern into the sunset.
+And as if further confirmation of our dire predicament were needed, last week off went chief executive Paul Blantern into the sunset.

-Just as then council leader Councillor Jim Harker said in more explicit terms as he retired from a potless County Hall in 2015, Mr Blantern was in effect shrugging: ‘I’ve done all I can.’
+Just as then council leader Councillor Jim Harker said in more explicit terms as he retired from a potless County Hall in 2015, Mr Blantern was in effect shrugging: ‘I’ve done all I can with what we have.’

 But we must move forward, not ruminate on the past.
 The question is, what do we do about it.